1 injured in officer-involved shooting in Kent County

 Kent County Chief Deputy Kevin Kelley tells FOX 17 that a deputy stopped a vehicle Friday and asked a male passenger to get of the car after noticing “suspicious behavior.”

 The deputy reportedly saw a handgun in the man’s waistband when he got of the vehicle.
+Investigators at the scene say the two got into an altercation at the car and the deputy shot the man in the arm.

-The man allegedly fled and the deputy shot him in the arm during a short chase, according to the sheriff’s office.
+Police initially said the man fled and was shot during a short chase, but said that after further investigation the shooting is believed to have happened during the struggle between the two by the car.

-He continued fleeing after being shot but was eventually taken into custody, according to the sheriff’s office.
+The man fled after being shot but was eventually taken into custody, officials said.
 He was taken to the hospital with non-life threatening injuries.

 The deputy was not injured.